connor-mccarthy/website/content/en/docs/components/pipelines/v2/basics/components/lightweight-python-components.md

 +++
-title = "Lightweight Python Components" description = "Author Lightweight Python Components" weight = 1
+title = "Lightweight Python Components" description = "Create a component from a self-contained Python function" weight = 1
 +++